 The Table Body

-Displays the basin or county information, including such attributes as precipitation estimate and comparisons to Flash Flood Guidance.
-If there is no rainfall over all geographic entities for the specified precipitation data source and time duration, the data presented in the table will have error values (ie: na ).
+Displays the basin information, including such attributes as precipitation estimate and comparisons to Flash Flood Guidance.
+If there is no rainfall over all geographic entities for the specified precipitation data source and time duration, the message "No Data Available for Basin/County" will appear in place of the table.
 The values for the various basin attributes are displayed in the table body and color coded (when applicable) according to the attribute color thresholds defined in the ACT window.
-Also, when the cursor focuses over an area identifier, the full name of the area will appear in a text pop-up box.
+Also, when the cursor focuses over an area identifier, the full name and the size of the area will appear in a text pop-up box.
 Refer to Appendix A for a list of all basin attributes available through FFMP.

 The Inspection Row